Places of interest

 Permanent exhibition "Mecklenburg - so far, so near" by the Mecklenburg Foundation

 The Mecklenburg Foundation preserves and tells the history and culture of Mecklenburg!
 Since its foundation in 1973, the Mecklenburg Foundation has collected a wide range of Mecklenburgica and presented it in exhibitions, publications and events on the culture and history of Mecklenburg.
-The Mecklenburg Foundation also organizes travelling exhibitions, lectures, readings and projects to promote Low German.
+The Mecklenburg Foundation also organizes travelling exhibitions, lectures, readings and projects for the preservation of Low German.
 The work of the foundation is supported by the Ministry of Education, Science and Culture of Mecklenburg-Vorpommern.
 The Mecklenburg Foundation presents the most beautiful and interesting items from its collection in the permanent exhibition Mecklenburg - so far, so near under the motto "In one hour through 300 years of Mecklenburg history" in the Schleswig-Holstein House.

 Permanent exhibition "Model railroads from 150 years"